 In order to solidify Annex climate science research needs moving forward and working towards addressing them, inter-Annex discussion should be facilitated.
 After each Annex submits their climate science needs report, Annex 9 could find overlap and linkages between different needs.
 After identifying linkages, Annex 9 could then connect Annexes who had similar/overlapping climate science needs, and facilitate the initial discussions between them.
-Such inter Annex discussions could work towards incorporating research needs to solve the initial discussions could work towards incorporating research needs to solve the initial discussion of the subject.
-Collaboration in this Annexes and provide an opportunity to share resources on the subject.
-Collaboration in this supported by Toronto and Region Conservation Authority manner may even expand beyond the climate science needs and lead to more effective pooling of Annex resources.
+Such inter-Annex discussions could work towards incorporating research needs into existing initiatives of other Annexes and provide an opportunity to share resources on the subject.
+Collaboration in this manner may even expand beyond the climate science needs and lead to more effective pooling of Annex resources.